Pulse-Messenger/Pulse-media/README.md

 ## How to run

-- install the dependencies with
+- install the dependencies with node lts/hydrogen

 ```bash
 npm i